Portrait of Nick Watton

 Banners production sat in Support, so I also worked on (amongst others) Standard Life Investments and Lloyds Banking Group CMS sites, using Teamsite and Ektron.

-In addition I helped in development teams for multiple smaller projects, and championed team learning through skill share excercises and addressing topics like Imposter Syndrome and general mental health.
+In addition, I helped in development teams for multiple smaller projects, and championed team learning through skill share excercises and addressed topics like Imposter Syndrome and general mental health.

 Standard Life Investments